Learning Disability Today

 “By truly engaging, communicating and listening, we all will be able to be much more responsive.”

-So, what about people with profound and multiple learning disabilities – what’s happening for the 1000’s of decisions each of those people are making every single day?
+So, what about people with profound and multiple learning disabilities – what’s happening for the 1000’s of decisions each of those people is making every single day?
 Who’s recognising and acting on those decisions?
 And what does that mean for the person when we don’t recognise and act?

 Support